databricks/databricks-repos-proxy/READ_ME_MIGRATION_GUIDE.md

 By following these steps, you should have successfully updated your git proxy to a new cluster.

 ## Support
-If you have any questions or encounter any issues during the update process, please contact your solution architect for assistance.
-They will be able to guide you through the process and help resolve any issues that may arise.
+If you have any questions or encounter any issues during the update process, please email help@databricks.com.